 Another popular farm for lavender and other flowers is the Flower Land Kamifurano.
 The farm's hillside location affords beautiful views of the Tokachi mountain range in combination with the flower fields.
 Among the attractions are rides through the fields on tractor pulled carts and hands on experiences such as lavender cutting and flower pressing.

 An attractive way to travel between Furano, Biei and some of the lavender farms while enjoying the scenery, is the Furano-Biei Norokko train.
-The train operates daily from early June through August and stops at the temporarily constructed Lavender-Batake Station, a five minute walk from Farm Tomita.
+The train operates on weekends from early June through mid October and daily from late June through mid August, and stops at the temporarily constructed Lavender-Batake Station, a five minute walk from Farm Tomita.

 Lavender and flower fields are spread across Furano and many of them are not easily accessible without private transportation.
 A rental car is the easiest way to get around.